Rebecca Hawthorn (left) and Joann Bangs (right), co-authors of the Minnesota Census of Women in Corporate Leadership study.

 Notably, fewer public companies listed Minnesota as their corporate headquarters in 2017, resulting in a decreased sample of 72 from 85 companies tracked in 2016 – and therefore decreased opportunities.
 There were 605 available board seats in 2017 and women held 117 of these positions.
 Companies in the Minnesota Census have revenues between $17.6 million and $185 billion.

 These results and more will be explored in depth at the 2018 Women in Leadership Forum on April 10 at 11:00 a.m. at the Hyatt Regency Minneapolis, featuring additional insights from the report and a discussion with panelists from Pentair, 3M, McKinsey & Company and Faegre Baker Daniels LLP.
-Visit the event website for more information and to register.
+Visit https://tcbmag.com/events/women-in-leadership-forum-2/ for more information.

 “There’s no question that gender parity in corporate leadership has been – and will continue to be – an uphill climb,” said Joann Bangs, Ph.D., study co-author and Associate Provost, College for Women, Dean, School of Business and Professional Studies, and Professor, Economics, St. Catherine University.
 “This data represents a discouraging, yet important, reminder of just how far we have to go after years of gradually moving the needle in the right direction.”